 The N/O contact being open keeps the connected load switched OFF.
 If the load is a lamp then the lamp remains switched OFF.

 When darkness sets in, the light on the photocell decreases to a level where its voltage output is unable to keep the transistor T1 switched ON.
 Now, the transistor switches OFF.

 When T1 switches OFF, the relay also switches OFF such that its contacts now shift towards the N/C contacts.

 N/C contacts of the relay being connected with a load and a supply voltage turns ON the load.
 If the load is a lamp then the lamp turns ON.
 Meaning, the lamp turns ON as soon as there's sufficient darkness around the photocell.

 Perhaps one of the most enjoyable circuit project for any kid could be a circuit that would transmit voice or music signal wirelessly to an FM radio.

-The following FM transmitter will do exactly that.
+The FM transmitter circuit shown above will do exactly that.

 Once built, the input of the transmit could be attached to any music source either from a cell phone or computer.

 The music would then start transmitting in the air within the FM band range and could be received and reproduced by any nearby FM radio, after an appropriate tuning.